1948 Arab–Israeli War: Arab League as a whole

 British diplomat Alec Kirkbride wrote in his 1976 memoirs about a conversation with the Arab League's secretary-general Azzam Pasha a week before the armies marched: "...when I asked him for his estimate of the size of the Jewish forces, [he] waved his hands and said: 'It does not matter how many there are.
 We will sweep them into the sea.'"
+However, Kirkbride notes that Azzam was nervous about the impending conflict; he had not slept the night before.

 According to Gelber, the Arab countries were "drawn into the war by the collapse of the Palestinian Arabs and the Arab Liberation Army [and] the Arab governments' primary goal was preventing the Palestinian Arabs' total ruin and the flooding of their own countries by more refugees.
 According to their own perception, had the invasion not taken place, there was no Arab force in Palestine capable of checking the Haganah's offensive".

 King Abdullah I of Transjordan

 King Abdullah was the commander of the Arab Legion, the strongest Arab army involved in the war according to Eugene Rogan and Avi Shlaim in 2007.
 (In contrast, Morris wrote in 2008 that the Egyptian army was the most powerful and threatening army.)
 The Arab Legion had about 10,000 soldiers, trained and commanded by British officers.